horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 - Litecoin
 - Ethereum

-The same private is used to control multiple cryptocurrencies, each with its own balance.
+The same private key used to control multiple cryptocurrencies, each with its own balance and transactions.

 ## 5. Balances & Transactions